Te Ara Oranga Taiao

 Our Shared Foundational Understandings

-By going outside it naturally invites us to move our bodies, connect with other people, look after the environment and a range of other benefits.
+Going outside naturally invites us to move our bodies, connect with other people and experience a range of other health benefits.

 This project is bringing together people who share in the kaupapa of connecting humans with the natural world for for the wellbeing of both people and te taiao.